Troubleshooting

 4. Prevent Log Duplication of Connect Flow Server

-The default Foundation Fluent-bit ClusterOutput configuration leads to log duplication across Elasticsearch indices.
+The default Foundation fluent-bit clusterOutput configuration leads to log duplication across Elasticsearch data streams.
 Each log event is stored multiple times, which increases storage usage and might impact query performance.

 -